composablesys/collabs/main/docs/custom_types.md

 See the API docs for a class (linked in the headers below) for instructions on how to subclass them.

+If your custom type is implementing one of the interfaces `CBoolean`, `CList`, `CMap`, `CSet`, you probably want to extend the corresponding abstract helper class instead of the classes listed here.
+E.g., to implement a `CList` that would otherwise extend `CObject`, instead extend [`AbstractCListCObject`](./typedoc/classes/AbstractCListCObject.html).

 ### [`CObject`](./typedoc/classes/CObject.html)

 For classes whose instance variables are themselves collaborative types.
 This is the most common and easiest to use superclass, and suffices for many [Data Models](TODO).